pytorch/tutorials/advanced_source/cpp_custom_ops.rst

           saved_a = a
       ctx.save_for_backward(saved_a, saved_b)

-  # This adds training support for the operator.
+  # This code adds training support for the operator.
 You must provide us
   # the backward formula for the operator and a `setup_context` function
   # to save values to be used in the backward.
   torch.library.register_autograd(